United Overseas Bank: International operations

-UOB has branches and offices located across Asia Pacific, North America and Western Europe, with most of their operations located mainly in Southeast Asian countries such as Brunei, Malaysia, Indonesia, Myanmar, Philippines, Thailand and Vietnam.
+UOB has branches and offices located across Asia Pacific, North America and Western Europe, with most of their operations located in Southeast Asian countries such as Brunei, Malaysia, Indonesia, Myanmar, Philippines, Thailand and Vietnam.

 Australia

-Headquartered in the UOB Building in Sydney, UOB Australia opened its first branch in MLC Centre as a merchant bank in 1986 to emphasize on trade and financing between Australia and Asia.
+Headquartered in the UOB Building in Sydney, UOB Australia opened its first branch in MLC Centre as a merchant bank in 1986 to emphasize trade and financing between Australia and Asia.
 The bank now has offices in Melbourne and Brisbane, in addition to the branch in Sydney and currently offers merchant bank services comprising current accounts, deposits, lending, asset finance, trade finance, structured finance, cash management, and cross-border payments.

 Brunei

 UOB's operations in Brunei started in 1974, under Overseas Union Bank (OUB).
 When UOB acquired the Overseas Union Bank in January 2002, the operations of the branches in Brunei was handed over to UOB.
 On 1 October 2005, the bank relocated its branch office in Bandar Seri Begawan.

 In 2015, UOB sold its retail banking business to Baiduri Bank Berhad for S$65.044 million.
 The bank currently provides a full range of commercial and corporate banking services through the branch located in the country.
 It also operates UOB Asset Management in Brunei, which offers investment management expertise to individuals, institutions and corporations.